 What It Does

 Inventory management software is a computer-based system for tracking inventory levels, orders, sales, and deliveries.
 It can also be used in the manufacturing industry to create a work order, bill of materials, and other production-related documents.
-This software works well for business who are looking for an inventory software that is less complex and is focused on the handling of the physical product itself.
+This software works well for businesses who are looking for inventory software that is less complex and is focused on the handling of the physical product itself.

 Who It’s For